jnccd/nixos-config/README.md

 13. Log into vivaldi or your favorite browser, sync settings, (maybe try out [my style](https://github.com/jnccd/vivaldi-style))
 14. Done, enjoy :)

+## Rebuilding the bootloader

+Should a third party (usually windows) destroy your bootloader, then Nixos makes it fairly simle to restore it.
+1. Boot into a NixOS installer USB Stick
+2. `sudo mount /dev/<your-root-partition> /mnt`
+   `sudo mount /dev/<your-broken-boot-partition> /mnt/boot`
+3. `sudo nixos-enter`
+4. `sudo nixos-rebuild switch --flake /home/<your-user-name>/git/nixos-config?submodules=1#<your-host-name> --install-bootloader`
+5. Done, it should boot as normal

 ## Tip

 Whenever you change and rebuild a flake, make sure to look at the memory usage of the system.